fbpx

 Fernanda Garcia Naranjo Ortega

-She currently directs the anti-speciesist sanctuary “Granjita TyH” located in Mexico, from where she also carries out activism and outreach for animal liberation, and she also supports EDGE Funders Alliance Administration and Operations Coordination since she firmly believes in intersectionality and fostering alliances in order to build a better future.
-She is a member of The Pollination Project Greenhouse Cohort, the Red Veganas Antiespecistas and the Red de Santuarios Antiespecistas México.
+Currently, Fernanda directs the anti-speciesist sanctuary “Granjita TyH” in Mexico, engaging in activism and outreach for animal liberation.
+She advocates for intersectionality and alliances to build a better future, advising and helping create the Mbon’i Collective, which focuses on spay campaigns and animal protection in the Mexican rural area of Jilotepec.
+Fernanda is a member of The Pollination Project Greenhouse Cohort, the Red Veganas Antiespecistas, and the Red de Santuarios Antiespecistas México.

 Leandro Franz